-'Brady Bunch' House Sells To HGTV After Outbidding Lance Bass
+'Brady Bunch' House Winner Revealed: HGTV Outbid Lance Bass

 The CEO of Discovery Inc., which recently completed acquisition of HGTV, announced the news on a corporate earnings call.

-"One of our projects for HGTV will speak to those Brady Bunch fans on the call," David Zaslav said, according to the Los Angeles Times.
+"One of our projects for HGTV will speak to those Brady Bunch fans on the call," David Zaslav said, according to The Los Angeles Times.

-The purchase price was not immediately available, but it listed at $1.85 million.
+The purchase price was not immediately available, but it had been listed at $1.85 million.

 The home and garden network reportedly beat out a handful of other interested parties, including Lance Bass, the former 'N Sync member.
-Bass announced excitedly on Twitter last week that he had the winning bid, only to be told later by an agent representing the estate that "another corporate buyer," wanted the house "at any cost."
+Bass announced excitedly on Twitter last week that he had the winning bid, only to be told later by an agent representing the estate that "another corporate buyer" wanted the house "at any cost."

 With a heavy heart I post this... 😢 pic.twitter.com/sG8bBP142P— Lance Bass (@LanceBass) August 5, 2018